iago-r/django-DefectDojo/readme-docs/GT-CRIVO.md

 docker compose build
 # Run the crivo-init container to download CVE metadata, you
 # only need to do this once:
-docker compose -f docker-compose.yml -f docker-compose-crivo.yml up crivo-init
+docker compose -f docker-compose.yml -f docker-compose-crivo.yml run --rm crivo-init
 # Launch the containers, pass the `-d` parameter if you want to detach
 # container output from the terminal:
 docker compose up